 On every wing and floor of each dormitory, bulletin boards can be found with general information such as emergency contact numbers, directions to medical facilities, local maps, etc. For your safety, a security officer is on patrol across campus each night.
 Dormitories are accessible only by key cards, which will be issued to students upon arrival on campus.
 Students will receive more information on safety and security during the student orientation, and a staff member will be available for questions.

-Students are welcome to disclose any physical limitation or restriction that may affect their stay or require special attention by emailing Annie Adams (firstname.lastname@example.org).
+Students are welcome to disclose any physical limitation or restriction that may affect their stay or require special attention by emailing the Graduate School at firstname.lastname@example.org.
 We will place students in rooms that are appropriate for their needs.

 Please Note: Christendom is a walking campus.
 Although the campus is not large, students need to be able to walk to and from buildings or to provide their own transportation.
 The dining and classroom facilities are all handicap accessible.

 All residential registrations and special requests MUST be received by June 1.
 Accommodations after this date cannot be guaranteed as space is limited and housing assignments are locked in by early June.

 Christendom College’s undergraduate campus is located in Front Royal, VA, about an hour and a half outside of Washington, D.C.
 Christendom College offers shuttle service to and from Dulles International Airport (IAD) and the Vienna Metro Station (Orange Line) at the beginning and end of every summer session according to the dates and times.